· course-lesson · 12 min read

 npx prisma init

-• Replace the DATABASE_URL in the .env file generated by the previous command with the one from render (or your local one).
-Notice how the frontend environments knows the API URL and the backend knows the Database URL.
+• Notice how the frontend environments knows the API URL and the backend knows the Database URL.
 The frontend DOES NOT know the Database URL.

 3. A first model